jrouzot/ICTAI2025/README.md

 Here, we consider additional decisions in the memory dumping plans that are implementable in practice: data transfer from each buffer can be interrupted after a given time, once per downlink window, preventing it from dumping data until the next window.
 The new problem is called oMDPi (oMDP with interruptions).
 We propose a hybrid heuristic to solve the general oMDPi, embedding a flow relaxation and the single-window heuristic.
 The results on both real and realistic generated instances show that our heuristic achieves a significant reduction of memory peaks in a reasonable time compared to previous work, making the new policy attractive for future space missions.

+## Complexity proof

+We prove that oMDPi is weakly NP-complete from reduction to SUBSET-SUM.
+The complexity proof is provided in the document complexity.pdf in the root folder.

 ## Setup

 - Download Cplex from the official website: [Install cplex](https://www.ibm.com/fr-fr/products/ilog-cplex-optimization-studio/cplex-optimizer)